sachinpanwar/sachinpanwar.github.io/README.md

 - Used `git` for version control.
 - Setup and manage `CI CD` pipelines for building and deploying these services in `Azure DevOps`

-### Jr. Software Developer at Quadrate Global Pvt Ltd, Gurugram, India
+### Software Developer - Quadrate Global Pvt Ltd, Gurugram, India

-For, *2 Years 2 months, July 2016 to Aug 2018*
+July 2016 - Aug 2018.

 Worked on multiple project varying from developing web apps, console apps and API in `C# .NET`, creating static `SharePoint` sites, creating `IoT` related proof of concepts, custom solutions in `Python`, writing `Linux shell scripts` for various automation, developing orchestrations to process flat files in `BizTalk` to creating `PowerBI` reports.